 Nageshwar Temple Timings

-- The devotees can have the perks of attending the “Sringar Darshan” at 4 pm.
+- The devotees can attend the “Sringar Darshan” at 4 pm.

 - Depending upon the season, the Shayan Aarti i.e. the evening prayers are usually conducted at 7 pm.